Immolation Tape: Production and release

-The EP was recorded at a Sirius XM studio in March 2022 for the station's Spectrum Sessions program in the United States following the release of their third studio album, Angel in Realtime (February).
+The EP was recorded at a SiriusXM studio in March 2022 for the station's Spectrum Sessions program in the United States following the release of their third studio album, Angel in Realtime (February).
 On 10 March, the band released their cover of Wilco's "Shot in the Arm" as part of the session.

 On 20 May, the band performed their song "Forbearance" live on American late night talk show Jimmy Kimmel Live.
 Without any prior announcement, Immolation Tape was released digitally on the same day.
 In a press release, the band said they "just wanted to chuck it out there for a laugh".

 The cover artwork was designed by Melbourne-based graphic director Bradley Pinkerton.
 In an interview with NME, frontman David Le'aupepe revealed the EP was originally to be titled This Is Fucking SiriusXM, but "it didn’t really work" and "was too on the nose".